 Also in Fall Quarter, the Mann Family Skybridge received a much-needed facelift.
 Thanks to a generous gift from Dave and Ann Mann and Ann’s mother, Sally Thompson, the Libraries replaced all of the furniture in the Skybridge.
 In keeping with other library facilities projects, Western students consulted on the furniture’s selection.

 In an effort to improve access to research collections, Western Washington University recently purchased perpetual, full-text, electronic access to Early English Books Online, the U.S. Serials Set, and an assortment of heavily used newspapers -- much of which was previously available only on microfilm in the Western Libraries.
 Enhanced access to this content now permits patrons to search and read these materials online at any time.
 Access is provided as fully searchable full-page views.
 The decision to purchase perpetual electronic access to these resources and to reduce the microfilm footprint advances Western’s plans to relocate disAbility Resources for Students and Veteran’s Services from Old Main into the first floor of Wilson Library.
-This larger, modern, highly visible location will increase the quality and capacity of services provided to students and faculty.
+This larger, modern, highly visible location has increased the quality and capacity of services provided to students and faculty.
 The plan also offers the Libraries the opportunity to relocate the Map Collection from the Wilson Library first floor to a more visible location on the second floor and to improve adjoining learning spaces.